 Some Options for Testing Tools

 - Functional Accessibility Evaluator 2.0 (free): This tool from the University of Illinois - Urbana-Champaign allows the user to enter a URL and get a quick accessibility evaluation of that one page.
 Users can opt to create a free account to evaluate multiple pages at a time and generate and save reports.
-FAE 2.0 tests HTML5 and ARIA techniques or HTML 4.
+FAE 2.0 tests HTML and ARIA techniques.